 Wash your hands!

-2 Remove soaker pad dressing or plastic wrap.
+2 Remove soaker pad dressing.
 Gently wash tattoo with cool water and mild soap.
 Blot dry with a clean paper towel.
 Do not re-bandage.
 Apply a very thin layer of A&D ointment.
 Applying too much ointment will not allow your tattoo to breathe which will slow the healing process.

 3 Repeat the washing process every 3-4 hours for the first 2 days.
 Don’t apply A&D at bedtime to avoid sticking to your bedding.

 4 After the first 48 hours, stop using A&D and use unscented lotion such as Lubriderm, Curel, or Aveeno after washing until skin returns to its pre-tattooed condition.

 5 Do not soak tattoo in bathtub, sauna, hot tubs or go swimming while your tattoo is healing.
 Showers are okay.

 6 Do not scratch, rub, or pick the tattooed area while it is healing.
 Loss of color and/or infection could occur.